-- ullet The indicator is not appropriate for the scenario. - The methodology or mechanism for data gathering is not accurate: sampling methodology, lack of training, etc. - Actions are not well implemented.
+- The indicator is not appropriate for the scenario. - The methodology or mechanism for data gathering is not accurate: sampling methodology, lack of training, etc.

-13 Lack of key species, or group of species, lack of land cover, presence of invasive species, effects of agrochemical application.
+$^{13}$ Lack of key species, or group of species, lack of land cover, presence of invasive species, effects of agrochemical application.

-14 Controlling predators, setting up drinking troughs, re-introducing specific food or habitat resources (certain trees or fruits), creating connectivity between specific ecosystems, etc. These actions need to be defined in consultation with local experts.
+$^{14}$ Controlling predators, setting up drinking troughs, re-introducing specific food or habitat resources (certain trees or fruits), creating connectivity between specific ecosystems, etc. These actions need to be defined in consultation with local experts.

-• Actions are effectively implemented, but they are not effective (they do not bring about the expected results).
+- Actions are not well implemented. - Actions are effectively implemented, but they are not effective (they do not bring about the expected results).